jina-ai/jina/docs/tutorials/quesion-answering-bot.md

 docs = DocumentArray([Document(content=sentence) for sentence in example_sentences])
 ```

 As described in the last section, we first need to predict potential questions for each of the elements in the `DocumentArray`.
-Then we have to use another model to create vector encodings from the the predicted questions.
+Then we have to use another model to create vector encodings from the predicted questions.
 Finally, we store them as the index.

 At this point we have enough information to start defining our `Flows`.